ChristianD37/statsforcatscoderepository/README.md

-Code repository for STAT 208 Final Project
+Code repository for STAT 208 Final Project by Christian Dueñas - Stats for Cats